ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>How to use Google Gemini 2.0 Pro and Flash for free?</blockquote>

 <h3>2.
-Understanding Word Embeddings in PyTorch - <a href="https://medium.com/@hathibel/understanding-word-embeddings-in-pytorch-ad9a981d3398" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Timeless Puzzle to Challenge Your Reasoning - <a href="https://medium.com/puzzle-sphere/a-timeless-puzzle-to-challenge-your-reasoning-a10e7a930014" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ashraff Hathibelagal`**
+✍️ **posted by `Puzzle Sphere`**

-<blockquote>Getting started with converting words into useful vector representations</blockquote>
+<blockquote>Fill in the Blanks!!!</blockquote>

 <h3>3.
-This new IDE just destroyed VS Code and Copilot without even trying - <a href="https://medium.com/coding-beauty/windsurf-ide-0678288ce0a4" target="_blank" rel="noopener noreferrer">link</a></h3>
+The 5 paid subscriptions I actually use in 2025 as a Staff Software Engineer - <a href="https://medium.com/gitconnected/the-5-paid-subscriptions-i-actually-use-in-2025-as-a-staff-software-engineer-98033c94566e" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Coding Beauty`**
+✍️ **posted by `Level Up Coding`**

-<blockquote>Wow I never thought the day I stop using VS Code would come so soon…</blockquote>
+<blockquote>Tools I use that are cheaper than Netflix</blockquote>

 <h3>4.
-OpenAI just quietly released another agentic framework.
-It’s really fucking cool - <a href="https://medium.com/@austin-starks/openai-just-quietly-released-another-agentic-framework-its-really-fucking-cool-241ea35b6a94" target="_blank" rel="noopener noreferrer">link</a></h3>
+I’m Just a Resource Being Replaced - <a href="https://medium.com/@tsecretdeveloper/im-just-a-resource-being-replaced-7390a62fff18" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Austin Starks`**
+✍️ **posted by `The Secret Developer`**

-<blockquote>All of my articles are 100% free to read.
-Non-members can read for free by clicking my friend link here.</blockquote>
+<blockquote>I’ve recently written an article about being laid off from my software engineering role.
+The way they told us wasn’t pretty and made me…</blockquote>

 <h3>5.
-Trump’s War on WFH🤯 - <a href="https://medium.com/@tsecretdeveloper/trumps-war-on-wfh-ff867f2fa4dc" target="_blank" rel="noopener noreferrer">link</a></h3>
+Follow the Ants, They Know the Path: Enhancing LLM Reasoning with ACO-ToT - <a href="https://medium.com/gitconnected/follow-the-ants-they-know-the-path-enhancing-llm-reasoning-with-aco-tot-7974c4928658" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Secret Developer`**
+✍️ **posted by `Level Up Coding`**

-<blockquote>Remote work was once seen as one of the major perks of being a software developer, and this extended to times significantly before covid.</blockquote>
+<blockquote>Harnessing Swarm Intelligence and Tree of Thought Optimization to Unlock Advanced AI Reasoning</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/technology/recommended target="_blank" rel="noopener noreferrer">Technology</a></h1>